abishekatp/droners/README.md

-In this repo I am planning to write some rust code on arduino.
+In this repo I am planning to write some rust code on arduino.(Just for learning)

 # Project setup:
 - Installing needed third party toolchains for mac -